WattsDataScience/WattsDataScience/README.md

 - 👀 I’m interested in predictive analytics and machine learning.
 I come from a background in Sport Science so also interested in ways to link Data Science with Sport.
 - 🌱 I’m currently studying Applied Data Science at Charles Sturt University in Sydney, Aus.
 - 💞️ I’m looking to learn, pretty much brain is a sponge.
-- 📫 How to reach me - find on LinkedIn @ www.linkedin.com/in/christopher-watts
+- 📫 How to reach me - find me on LinkedIn @ www.linkedin.com/in/christopher-watts or StackOverFlow - https://stackoverflow.com/cv/wattsdatascience

 <!---
 WattsDataScience/WattsDataScience is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.